Friday, January 5, 2018

 1) Opening prayer

-All-power and ever-living God,
+All-powerful and ever-living God,

-you give us a new vision of your glory
+You give us a new vision of Your glory

-in the coming of Christ your Son.
+in the coming of Christ Your Son.

 He was born of the Virgin Mary

 May we come to share His eternal life

 in the glory of Your kingdom,

 where He lives and reigns with You and the Holy Spirit,